-2020 Adult Inpatient Survey: Early release of CQC benchmark results for Wirral University Teaching Hospital NHS Foundation Trust
+2023 Adult Inpatient Survey: Early release of CQC benchmark results for Wirral University Teaching Hospital NHS Foundation Trust

-This report provides benchmark results for Wirral University Teaching Hospital NHS Foundation Trust, in advance of national publication of the 2020 Adult Inpatient Survey in October 2021.
+This report provides benchmark results for Wirral University Teaching Hospital NHS Foundation Trust, in advance of national publication of the 2023 Adult Inpatient Survey later this year.
 It contains the same scoring and 'banding' (how your trust performed compared to other trusts across England), but does not include national scores.
-These national results can only be shared at official publication of the survey results in October.
+These national results can only be shared at official publication of the survey results.